priyankav89/homework-module-01/README.md

 Creating a codebase that follows accessibility standards that the site is optimized for search engines.

-DEPLOYED WEBPAGE LINK:
+##DEPLOYED WEBPAGE LINK:

 [HORISEON WEBSITE](https://priyankav89.github.io/homework-module-01/)

 ##INSTALLATION

-Upload index.html, license.txt, and assets folder to the deployed webserver.
-The assets folder contains images and CSS files.
+1.Upload all files index.html,assets folder with images and style.css and READMEfile to Github repository from the local server.

-The deployed website linked above was deployed using GitHub Pages.
+2.Then deploy the webpage in Github.

 ##USAGE